decenomy/UCR/doc/README.md

-ClearCoin Core
+UltraClear Core
 =====================

 Setup
 ---------------------
-[ClearCoin Core](http://clearnodes.com/wallet) is the original ClearCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of ClearCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[UltraClear Core](http://clearnodes.com/wallet) is the original UltraClear client and it builds the backbone of the network.
+However, it downloads and stores the entire history of UltraClear transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run ClearCoin on your native platform.
+The following are some helpful notes on how to run UltraClear on your native platform.

 ### Unix